 6. Scenic World’s Scenic Walkway

-The 2.4km of boardwalk that leads you around the stunning canopy of the forest in the mountain valley is perfect for a relaxing stroll.
+The 2.4km boardwalk leads you around the stunning canopy of the forest in the mountain valley and is perfect for a relaxing stroll.

 7. Bush walks

-The Blue Mountains National Park covers an area of over 2,600km2 with hundreds of amazing bushwalks you can take.
-The walks range from an hour’s walk to 4 days out in the wilderness.
+The Blue Mountains National Park covers an area of over 2,600km2 with hundreds of amazing bush walks you can take.
+The walks range from an hour’s walk to four days out in the wilderness.